sybrew/the-seo-framework/readme.txt

 	* Candidates: Elementor & Beaver Builder.
 TODO add grey SEO Bar color (mind the color vision deficiency support...)

+TODO consider disabling post types and taxonomies without rewrite support for user that upgrade from >4.0~<4.1?
+	* This saves me rather then them--I expect an influx of support requests regarding this.
+For them, then, nothing will change, and that might be favorable.

 ## For everyone
 * **Added:**
 	* You can now exclude taxonomies from receiving SEO optimization (yes, SEO optimization).